MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dfsutil-client.md

 # dfsutil Client

 ## This topic is no longer available

-We are sorry—the topic that you requested is no longer available.
+We're sorry.
+The topic that you requested is no longer available.